ngantongkim-agilityio/purity-dashboard/purity-dashboard/README.md

 ## Target

 - Understand and apply new features of NextJS 15
-- Utilize NextUI to create and customize UI components that match the design.
+- Utilize HeroUI to create and customize UI components that match the design.
 - Build a web application that meets requirements
 - Check and measure by PageSpeed as well